 Selecting The Right Fire Truck Suspension

+Link Manufacturing has a long history of working closely with the firefighting industry to design fire truck suspensions specifically suited to the unique needs of their vehicles.
+Delivering on our commitment to the fire industry means creating a strong connection with fire truck OEMs and the brave men and women who use them on a daily basis.
 Next week I will be traveling with Jeff Simms from Link’s Canadian operation on our annual trip to the Fire Department Instructor’s Conference to meet with fire truck OEMs, firefighters, and the administrators who are responsible for responding to more than a million calls each year.
 Jeff and I are on the phone weekly with the OEMs and meet with them face-to-face multiple times each year.
 We also connect with as many fire departments as possible throughout the year.
 Getting to talk about suspensions for one of the most iconic vehicles in the world is a really fun part of our jobs.

 Minimal Maintenance & Equipment Protection

 A standard rubber block or spring suspension won’t be able to protect this valuable investment over the long term.
 Typically, the suspensions don’t get cared for like they should, causing the suspension to fail prematurely.
 This results in alignment issues and other problems including broken ladders and leaking water tanks from excessive vibration.
 Only an air ride suspension can provide the combination of a smooth ride, minimized vibrations and reduced maintenance.
 When reviewing your options, there are some important things to know about the fire truck suspensions Link Manufacturing has engineered.

-Atlas & Air Link for Fire Truck Suspensions
+Air Link for Fire Truck Suspensions

-Both our Air Link tandem drive suspension and Atlas single axle suspension feature the unique combination of air spring and walking beam technology.
+Our Air Link tandem drive suspension feature the unique combination of air springs over walking beams.
 The walking beam provides superior traction and high roll stability while the air springs provide the smooth ride that protects the mounted equipment.
-They are extremely durable, with polyurethane bushings that don’t corrode as quickly and last longer – reducing maintenance costs.
+The suspension is extremely durable, with heavy duty bushings that don’t corrode as quickly and last longer – reducing maintenance costs.

-Air Link was designed for the toughest and most severe service applications and has been a standard suspension on many brands of dual axle fire trucks for more than decade.
+Air Link was designed for the toughest and most severe service applications and has been a standard suspension on many OEMs of dual axle fire trucks for more than decade.
 Standard capacities range from 52,000 to 65,000 pounds but can be customized up to 84,000 pounds.